Research Overview: Graphene Cleans, Drives, and Repels Water

 Both mentioned works used high-speed cameras to record the motion of water on graphene, and ACS Nano offers open access to the “supplementary information” section where you can see the cool movies.

 Graphene, as part of a composite nanomaterial that also includes carbon nanotubes and iron oxide, is also good for cleansing water of the dangerous chemical arsenic.
 The work of the Graphene Research Center in KAIST in Korea was just published in Environmental Science and Technology (also an ACS publication).
 The advanced material has a carefully engineered structure, consisting of a graphene layer, covered with upright carbon nanotubes, which are topped by iron oxide molecules.
 The iron oxide has a magnetic function, but apart from that also shows a high affinity for arsenic.
-A solution containing the nanomaterial was shown to efficiently extract arsenic from contaminated water.
-Arsenic contamination of groundwater is a critical problem that affects millions of people across the world and results in severe diseases such as skin or lung cancer and bladder cancer.
+A solution containing the nanomaterial was shown to efficiently extract arsenic from contaminated water. human health0.

-Graphene is indeed entering the world of water manipulation and water filtration, which we see as a welcome addition to the many outstanding applications that we expect from graphene. -- by Marko Spasenovic, © Graphenea (manufacturer of graphene, welcomes collaboration with researchers)
+human health1, which we see as a welcome addition to the many outstanding applications that we expect from graphene. -- by Marko Spasenovic, © human health2 (manufacturer of graphene, welcomes collaboration with researchers)human health3